GROWDND/mrt-data-import/readme.md

 ### Github
- - clone down or download the Repo as a zip
+ - clone or download the Repo as a zip

 ### Google Sheets
  Export the document as a web page (.html)